cstenkamp/cv_builder/README.md

 * Postprocessing-script to make links to my websites
 * Allow for dividers in sections ("Tutor Jobs")
 * Allow to merge different cats (such that I can do voctional experience in non-CS under another headline)
+* Tex-File contains work-contactinfo, should be able to also add that in yaml

 * If I have languages [de, en] (en default) and length [short, long] (short default), and for one thing I have the entries xyz, xyz_long & xyz_de.... and no xyz_de_long, then how do I decide if that one takes xyz_long or xyz_de? -> PRIORITY